dummifiedme/TheNotebook/NotesVault/Indian Polity - Lectures Notes.md

 - Derives from 'Liberty' or 'Freedom' of the people.
 	- Rights/Freedom of the people
 - Countries with FR will be liberal.
 - Conflict b/w people and government => Independent Judiciary is required.
 - Power must lie with the people => Democracy is required
+- Freedom of Press => Another pillar.
+- Decided on the basis of